Justin Verlander Traded to Astros for 3 Prospects After Deal Was Called Off

 The Astros didn't need another starter.
 Brad Peacock has filled in admirably when a spot in the rotation has opened up during the course of the campaign, most recently with Lance McCullers Jr. placed on the disabled list with back discomfort.

-That said, when the opportunity arises to acquire somebody such as Verlander, it's often hard to pass it up, especially for a legitimate World Series contender such as Houston.
-He can help fortify the rotation and give the team more margin for error should further injuries arise.
+That said, when the opportunity arises to acquire somebody such as Verlander, it's hard to pass it up, especially for a legitimate World Series contender such as Houston.
+He can fortify the rotation and give the team more margin for error should further injuries arise.

-One thing's for sure: His track record is among the strongest of any active starter, and the high expectations on his shoulders following the trade will be based on the prior success.
+His track record is among the strongest of any active starter, and the high expectations on his shoulders following the trade will be based on the prior success.